Basic Wetland Delineation

 Course Overview

 This course satisfies the requirements for basic wetland delineation training as specified by the United States Army Corps of Engineers (USACE) and certification programs in many states.
-Learn the technical guidelines for wetland delineations, field indicators of hydrophytic vegetation, hydric soils, and wetland hydrology, methods for making jurisdictional determinations and methods to apply in difficult situations.
+Learn the technical guidelines for wetland delineations; field indicators of hydrophytic vegetation, hydric soils, and wetland hydrology; methods for making jurisdictional determinations and methods to apply in difficult situations.

 Basic Wetland Delineation is offered as a hybrid course that includes online lectures followed by a 2-day field practicum.
-This course is 40 contact hours divided between lecture (24 hours) and fieldwork (16 hours).
+This course is 36 contact hours divided between lecture (20 hours) and fieldwork (16 hours).
 Please see dates and locations below.

 Successful completion of course requires completion of online/classroom lecture portion and participation in one in-person 16-contact-hour field session.
 Scroll down for dates, locations, and a more specific list of topics covered.
 Registration can be completed with payment via credit card, check, or purchase order.